PrestaShop/prestashop-specs/content/1.7/back-office/modules/module-manager/modules-listing.md

   - Other

 Once the category value is selected, the UI arranges all the list according the Category.
 If there are no modules in the Category, the notification box is prompted - _You do not have module in « {category name} ».
 Discover the best-selling modules of this category in the {category name link} page._ Once a Category is selected and managed, returning to the all modules list is called _All Categories_ dropdown menu link.
+- **Status** - a dropdown that can segment the Modules in this page by Status.
+By default _Show all modules_ is as placeholder for dropdown.
+The Status names are:
+  - **Show all modules** - shows all the modules in the listing.
+  - **Enabled modules** - shows only Enabled modules in webshop.
+  - **Disabled modules** - shows only Disabled modules in webshop.